Constantine III (Western Roman emperor): Co-emperor

 By early 408 the Visigoths were running out of patience with Stilicho.
 They moved from Epirus (modern Albania) to Noricum (modern Austria) and demanded a payment of 4,000 pounds (1,800 kg) of gold on pain of their invading Italy.
-Honorius and the Roman Senate were prepared to resist, but Stilicho persuaded them to approve the payment, to allow him to concentrate on the situation in Gaul.
+Honorius and the Roman Senate were prepared to resist, but Stilicho persuaded them to approve the payment to allow him to concentrate on the situation in Gaul.
 He had assembled an army at Ticinum with which to do this.
 It is possible that the plan was for the Visigoths to accompany this force as military allies.
-On 1 May the emperor of the Eastern Empire, Arcadius, died, leaving a seven-year-old heir, Theodosius II.
+On 1 May, the emperor of the Eastern Empire, Arcadius, died, leaving a seven-year-old heir, Theodosius II.
 A disagreement arose between Stilicho and Honorius, who each wished to travel to Constantinople – the capital of the Eastern Empire – to represent the Western Empire's interests.
-Stilicho got his way: he was to leave for the east while Honorius was to remain in Ravenna, the capital of the Western Empire.
+Stilicho got his way: He was to leave for the east while Honorius remained in Ravenna, the capital of the Western Empire.
 But a rift between him and Honorius was obvious.
 The Roman establishment, led by the senior bureaucrat Olympius, worked to oppose Stilicho by spreading rumours that he wished to travel east to depose Theodosius and set his own son on the throne.
 On 13 August Honorius was formally reviewing the army about to set out from Ticinum against Constantine.
 With him were many of the senior officers and officials of the Western Empire.
 The troops mutinied, slaughtering Stilicho's supporters but respecting the person of the Emperor.
 Stilicho sought sanctuary, then surrendered and was executed on 22 August.

-Olympius reversed the policy of making a massive payment to the Visigoths and the native parts of the Army of Italy started slaughtering Goths: especially their fellow soldiers and their wives and children.
-The latter, living in Italian cities, sometimes overtly as hostages for their husbands and fathers' good behaviour, were easy targets.
+Olympius reversed the policy of making a massive payment to the Visigoths and the native parts of the Army of Italy started slaughtering Goths, especially their fellow soldiers and their wives and children.
+The latter, living in Italian cities, sometimes overtly as hostages for their husbands' and fathers' good behaviour, were easy targets.
 Those Goths who could fled north and joined Alaric, greatly increasing his fighting strength.
 Alaric promptly crossed the Alps and headed south through Italy, devastating the countryside.
 He camped his army outside Rome and demanded a huge ransom.
 Late in 408 Constantine sent an embassy to Ravenna.
 Needing to placate him, Honorius acknowledged him as co-emperor and sent a purple robe as formal recognition.
 The pair were joint consuls in 409.
 At around this time, Constantine raised Constans to the position of co-emperor, theoretically equal in rank to Honorius or Theodosius, as well as to Constantine.